 1. Create task items per feature

 Under each anticipated iteration, I create one task item per feature.
-The key deviation from a typical Gantt chart for a waterfall-based project is that this chart relies heavily on dependencies.
+The key deviation from a typical gantt chart for a Waterfall-based project is that this chart relies heavily on dependencies.
 All items in each iteration have a start-to-finish dependency to the testing period for the iteration.
 Start-to-finish dependencies among tasks are only given if there is a technical dependency that would model how my resources would tackle the sprint.

 In the gantt chart example below, the highlighted item is a task that needs to be moved to a later sprint.

-Move and rearrange the dependencies
+2. Move and rearrange the dependencies

-Below, I’ve moved it down and rearranged the dependencies.
+Below, you can see that I’ve moved the task down and rearranged the dependencies.
 From my daily stand-ups, I’ve determined that my two resources can work on their assigned tasks simultaneously, but some of the other tasks that are also assigned will have to move back to accommodate this new addition.

-Benefits for Clients
+Benefits for clients and stakeholders